saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 ## Structure

-Structure of the program follows a three-level architecture model and the packages are as follows:
+The structure of the program follows a three-level architecture model and the packages are as follows:

 ![Packages](https://github.com/saarasat/finglish-app-otm-2019/blob/master/Documentation/images/Packages.png)